Yar Hussain

-Yar Hussain is one of the largest towns in the Khyber Pakhtunkhwa province of Pakistan, lying about 23 km from the district capital of Mardan and 82 km from the provincial capital of Peshawar.
+Yar Hussain (Pashto: یار حسین; Urdu: یار حسین) is one of the largest towns in the Khyber Pakhtunkhwa province of Pakistan, lying about 23 km from the district capital of Mardan and 82 km from the provincial capital of Peshawar.

-Yar Hussain is the business centre of the surrounding locality, which includes the towns of Yaqubi, Sard Chena, Ghazikot, Sadri Jadeed, Urmel Dehri, Sadri Qadeem, Sano Banda, Naiknam, Jagganat, Payende and Dobian.
+Yar Hussain is the business centre of the surrounding locality, which includes the towns of Yaqubi, Sard Cheena, Terwatu, Sudher Yaqubi Shaheeda and Dobian.

+Known For

 It is also a major tobacco business centre.
 The tobacco produced is of a good quality.
 However, the rate of return for the farmers is much lower, as compared to the profit margin for middlemen, companies and cigarette manufacturers.

-Yarhussain weather in summer reach to 44°c and winter it down to 1°c which considered that yarhussain lies in almost in area that face extreme weather.